 - processes are established to guarantee the completeness of financial reporting;

-- processes are established for the segregation of duties and for the “four-eyes principle” (dual accountability) in the context of preparing financial statements, and authorization and access rules exist for relevant IT accounting systems.
+- processes are established for the segregation of duties and for the “four-eyes principle” in the context of preparing financial statements, and authorization and access rules exist for relevant IT accounting systems.

 The effectiveness of the internal control system is systematically assessed with regard to the corporate accounting process.
-The first step consists of risk analysis and a definition of control with the objective of identifying significant risks relating to the processes of corporate accounting and financial reporting in the main legal entities and corporate functions.
+The first step consists of risk analysis and a definition of control with the objective of identifying significant risks relating to the processes of corporate accounting and financial reporting in the main companies, organizational entities and corporate functions.
 The controls required are then defined and documented in accordance with Group-wide guidelines.
 Random samples are regularly tested to assess the effectiveness of the controls.
 Those tests constitute the basis for self-assessment of the appropriate magnitude and effectiveness of the controls.
-The results of this self-assessment are documented and reported in a Group-wide IT system.
-Identified weaknesses are eliminated with consideration of their potential effects.
-At the end of the annual cycle, the selected legal entities and corporate functions confirm the effectiveness of the internal control and risk management system with regard to the corporate accounting process.
+The results of this self-assessment are documented and reported in a Group-wide IT system; identified control weaknesses are eliminated.
+At the end of the annual cycle, the selected companies, organizational entities and corporate functions confirm the effectiveness of the internal control system with regard to the corporate accounting process.
 The Board of Management and the Audit Committee of the Supervisory Board are regularly informed about the main control weaknesses and the effectiveness of the control mechanisms installed.
-However, the internal control and risk management system for the accounting process cannot ensure with absolute certainty that material false statements in accounting are avoided.
+However, the internal control and risk management system for the accounting process cannot ensure with absolute certainty that materially false statements in accounting are avoided.

 The organizational embedding and monitoring of risk and opportunity management takes place through the risk management organization established at the Group.
-In this context, the divisions, corporate functions and legal entities are requested to report on concrete risks and opportunities at regular intervals.
-This information is passed on to Group Risk Management, which processes the information and provides it to the Board of Management and the Supervisory Board as well as to the Group Risk Management Committee (GRMC).
-The GRMC is composed of representatives of Accounting & Financial Reporting, the Legal Department, Compliance, Technical Compliance and Group Security, and is chaired by the Board of Management Member for Finance & Controlling/Daimler Financial Services.
-The internal auditing department contributes material findings on the internal control and risk management system.
+In this context, the companies, organizational entities and corporate functions report on concrete risks and opportunities to the next-higher entity at regular intervals.
+Through the segments, this information is passed on to Group Risk Management, which processes it and provides it to the Board of Management and the Supervisory Board as well as to the Group Risk Management Committee (GRMC).
+The GRMC is responsible for the continual improvement of the risk management system and for assessing its efficiency and effectiveness.
+It is composed of representatives of Accounting & Financial Reporting, the Legal Department, Compliance and Technical Compliance, and the members responsible for finance of the Boards of Management of Mercedes-Benz AG, Daimler Truck AG and Daimler Mobility AG; it is chaired by the Board of Management members of

-Responsibility for operational risk management and for the risk management processes lies directly with the divisions, corporate functions and legal entities.
+Responsibility for operational risk management and for the risk management processes lies with the segments, corporate functions, organizational entities and companies.